 Berlin, Germany: Great if you’re looking to get involved in startups or if you work in creative industries like travel.

-Amsterdam, Netherlands: Amsterdam has one of the most multi-cultural communities in Europe and is great for meeting expats, travellers and English speaking locals.
+Amsterdam, Netherlands: Amsterdam has one of the most multicultural communities in Europe and is great for meeting migrants, travellers and English-speaking locals.

-If you’re more concerned about lifestyle, healthy eating, exercise and things like organic food, there are plenty of cities in Europe with this as a strong point.
+If you’re more concerned about lifestyle, healthy eating, exercise and things like organic food, there are plenty of cities in Europe that prioritise wellbeing.

 Copenhagen, Denmark: The locals love to bike everywhere and organic food is huge.
-You can even find organic sushi which was a first for me.
+You can even find organic sushi, which was a first for me.
 Read this guide to where to stay in Copenhagen for info on the best neighbourhoods.

-I’ve listed the top three cities in Europe for fast internet, according to Nomad List, but basically anywhere in Romania, Netherlands, Poland, Lithuania or Norway would be a good option.
+According to Nomad List, I’ve listed the top three cities in Europe for fast internet, but anywhere in Romania, Netherlands, Poland, Lithuania, or Norway would be a good option.

 Eindhoven, Netherlands: 60 mps wifi.